Woman taking an online alcohol assessment using her laptop computer and headphones.

 What Warrants an Alcohol Assessment?

-You may be faced with a court-ordered drug and alcohol assessment.
-A judge usually orders this assessment as part of a DUI sentence.
-Defense attorneys also may recommend you voluntarily complete an alcohol assessment so you can show up to court proactively and well-prepared.
+You may be faced with a court-ordered alcohol assessment by a judge as part of a DUI sentence.
+Defense attorneys may also recommend voluntarily completing an alcohol assessment for court so you can appear for court, proactive and well-prepared.

 3 Factors Considered in a Comprehensive Alcohol Assessment